 Christina joined Loughborough University in September 2013 as Lecturer in International Relations.
 Prior to working at Loughborough, she worked at the University of Sussex, where she also completed a DPhil.
 Christina has a multi-disciplinary background with degrees in Social Policy, Politics and Law; Intercultural Work, Human Rights and Conflict Management; and Research Methods awarded by Universities in both Germany and the UK.
 Outside of academia, she has worked for several years in organisations relevant to the social sciences including the UNHCR Branch office in Berlin and an INGO in Geneva.

-My research on governance, migration, missing persons and war is geopolitical in character and draws upon Critical International Theory for example through reading scholars such as Hannah Arendt, Jacques Rancière, Judith Butler, Ernesto Laclau and Michel Foucault.
-Currently I am particularly concerned with questions of transformations in migration governance, conceptual questions around violence and disappearance and genealogies of freedom of movement.
-My doctoral work, that was completed in 2012, is an interdisciplinary study in Geography and International Relations entitled ‘Migration Management: the radical violence of the international politics of migration’.
+Christina's research on governance, migration, missing persons and war is geopolitical in character and draws upon Critical International Theory for example through reading scholars such as Hannah Arendt, Jacques Rancière, Judith Butler, Ernesto Laclau and Michel Foucault.
+Currently she is particularly concerned with questions of transformations in migration governance, conceptual questions around violence and disappearance and genealogies of freedom of movement.
+Her doctoral work, that was completed in 2012, is an interdisciplinary study in Geography and International Relations entitled ‘Migration Management: the radical violence of the international politics of migration’.
 In this work, questions are asked about the construction of the migrant as a particular political subject framed in the context of changes in the doctrine formation of international migration since the 1980s.
 Migration Management raises important questions about normative violence, governance and ethics.

-I welcome research proposals from students in the following areas:
+Christina welcomes research proposals from students in the following areas: